A Wholistic View of Continual Learning with Deep Neural Networks: Forgotten Lessons and the Bridge to Active and Open World Learning: Highlighting natural synergies with empirical evidence

 When we have observed multiple classes, we will typically take the minimum $\min{(\Omega_{\boldsymbol{\rho}})}$ of this equation across all known classes $c$ and the respective mode's parameters $\rho_c$.
 This expresses the basic condition that a data point should be considered as a statistical anomaly only if its outlier probability is large for each known class.
 A respective decision should thus be based on the class where the smallest deviation to known data is observed.
 The more dissimilar a sample is with respect to the observed data distribution as approximated by the aggregate posterior, the more the outlier probability will approach unity.
 Irrespective of whether a machine learning algorithm is developed for active learning, continual learning or in fact any other paradigm, this robustness towards unknown unknown data is essential for any practically deployed system that operates outside of extremely narrow conditions.

-\subsection{Outlier and redundancy aware active queries}
+\subsubsection{Outlier and redundancy aware active queries}

 Equation \ref{eq:outlier_probability} gives us the direct means to estimate a sample's similarity with the already known data.
 For active learning this almost directly translates to the informativeness of a query.
 Small CDF values signify large similarity or overlap with already existing representations, larger values indicate previously unobserved data.
 Naively, one would follow the earlier strategies developed in uncertainty based active learning and simply query batches that consist of the most outlying data points.
-However, this would neither grant protection from exploring noisy, perturbed and uninformative data, nor balance it with exploitation to fester partially known concepts.
-Our proposition is thus to query a variety of data that is well distributed across the center part of the CDF, i.e. data that surpasses an outlier probability of e.g. $0.5$ and at the same time is limited on the upper end by e.g. a value of $0.95$.
+However, this would neither grant protection from exploring noisy, perturbed and uninformative data, nor balance it with exploitation to foster partially known concepts.
+Our proposition is thus to query a variety of data that is well distributed across the center part of the CDF.
+For instance, we could chose data that surpasses an outlier probability of e.g. $0.5$ and at the same time is limited on the upper end by e.g. a value of $0.95$ (Note that these values present an assumption that is not fixed and simply present a teaching example).
 As explained in the earlier introduction of the framework, this is tantamount to sampling on the outer edge of the sphere that encloses the currently known closed space.
-Naturally, as a repetition of the ultimate statement of the last subsection, if the employed active learner is simultaneously deployed or used in application once it has finished learning, avoiding predictions for unknown unknown data is imperative.

-\subsection{Core set selection for continual learning rehearsal}
+\subsubsection{Core set selection for continual learning rehearsal}